 As usual there was a lot of music and singing and dancing.
-Sophie has a karaoke machine, so people went to town on it, even the baby.
+S has a karaoke machine, so people went to town on it, even the baby.

 At one point, someone put on Gazza's song "Seelima" and everyone was doing the dance around the living room.
 It was pretty awesome, almost as good as be able to see him live.
 I love watching people here dance.

 My favourite part of the party, however, was waiting for potjiekos.
 I have come to the conclusion that potjiekos is basically culinary torture.
 It's a southern African stew that is cooked outside in a cast iron pot called a potjie that seriously remind me of the Korean stone pots that my favourite dish soondubu chigae (soft tofu stew) is cooked in.
 Anyway, potjiekos is absolutely delicious but it takes a long time to prepare and it's cooked very very slowly...for hours. and hours.
 Basically, you sit around the pot, drink beer, chat, throw some more ingredients, drink, chat, dance, throw more ingredients in, and wait and wait and wait and wait for it to cook.
 And the whole time it smells absolutely delicious.
 It's torture, I tell you.

 soondubu in traditional Korean stone pot